 - Investigating Links, Associations & Activities

-International Intelligence due diligence services thoroughly investigates any given target using various techniques.
-These include open source intelligence, forensic accounting and where required covert surveillance, enabling a accurate picture of the "on the ground" situation.
+International Intelligence's Due Diligence Services thoroughly investigates any given target using various techniques.
+These include of course open source intelligence, forensic accounting and where required covert surveillance, enabling a accurate picture of the "on the ground" situation.

 “Our aim is to uncover any hidden share structures, undisclosed liabilities or questionable financial dealings”